Manushka-006/ACMRecruitment--Manushka-A-G/README.md

 # ACMRecruitment--Manushka-A-G
-To practice github flow
+To practice github flow.
-This is learn the basic features of github
+This is to learn the basic features of github.